 Looking toward the future, S&T is leveraging this “commercial first” approach by working with technology innovation companies, government public safety officials, infrastructure owners and private sector investment partners to further design, develop and operationally test and evaluate these capabilities for commercial adoption.
 To achieve this, in coming months S&T will implement a streamlined path-to-market process focused on technologies that are useable, affordable and scalable to suit the mission needs of responders and industry.

 Intelligent building sensor suite (digital imagery, video, thermal or Wi-Fi finder): development of intelligent suites (digital imagery, video, thermal or Wi-Fi finder) that can be mounted on fixed indoor building features, such as smoke detectors or exit signs.
-This will allow building operators to improve day-to-day operations and first responders to rapidly prioritize search and rescue areas when emergencies occur.
+This will allow building operators to improve day-to-day operations of building owners/operators and first responders to rapidly prioritize search and rescue areas when emergencies occur.

 Body-worn interoperable platform: development of a SmartHub that integrates personal area network communications with third-party sensor packages.
 The SmartHub will enhance emergency responder situational awareness and support enhanced mission-critical operations.